browserslist/browserslist/README.md

 * `not ie <= 8`: exclude browsers selected before by previous queries.
   You can add `not ` to any query.

-Blackberry and Android WebView will not be used in `last n versions`.
-You should add them by name.

 Browserslist works with separated versions of browsers.
 You should avoid queries like `Firefox > 0`.